 A two-hour air charter northeast from Las Palomas/Los Guaduales or Santa Cruz will land you at the Rio Negro/Rio San Simon fishing area and Caño Negro Lodge (southern Amazon basin), owned by operated by Roberto Aponte and Andres Petricevic, superb outfitters and friends.
-Here in freshwater’s amazing new fishing frontier, renowned tropical species such as giant arapaima (some over 100 pounds!), peacock bass, payara, pacu and surubi catfish are found in great numbers—all accessed from the same lodge.
+Here in freshwater fishing’s most amazing new frontier, renowned tropical species such as giant arapaima (some over 100 pounds!), peacock bass, payara, pacu and surubi catfish are found in great numbers— and all accessed from the same lodge.

 While fishing, anglers always enjoy the picturesque surroundings and abundant wildlife.
 You will see macaws, parrots, storks, geese, ducks and unique animal species such as caiman and capybara in the midst of the surrounding 4.5 million acre nature preserve.

 For both conventional tackle and fly fishing, Caño Negro Lodge boasts the most productive multi-species fishing in South America – and perhaps the world.
 The mighty saber-tooth payara, river tiger of South America, offers the thrilling, tackle-busting fishing experience of a lifetime.
 Hailed as “tarpon on steroids”, these payara normally range from five to twenty-five pounds and can exceed 50 pounds!
 Ten to fifteen strikes per day are the norm with four or five hookups (depending on skill level).

 In addition to payara, these river and lagoon systems have the highest concentrations of peacock bass found anywhere on earth.
 The peacocks here range from around three to twelve pounds and the daily catch numbers are amazing—it’s common for one angler to land 20 to 40 explosive-hitting peacocks a day!
 Other excellent gamefish include brawny pacu up to thirty pounds, brilliant yatoranas, maturos and surubi (giant catfish).
 All of these fish can be caught in the same day.
 You can land 20 peacock bass in the morning and five or six big payara in the afternoon, with other great species along the way!